-The Centre for Brexit Policy is a new think tank backed by cross-party politicians and veterans of the national Brexit debate.
-It has been formed to propose the critical policy changes enabled by Brexit that will boost national prosperity and well-being in years to come, as well as help ensure that Britain fully ‘takes back control’ when it leaves the European Union.
+The Centre for Brexit Policy is a think tank backed by cross-party politicians and veterans of the national Brexit debate.
+It was formed to propose the critical policy changes enabled by Brexit that will boost national prosperity and well-being in years to come, as well as help ensure that Britain fully ‘takes back control’ when it leaves the European Union.

-The Centre for Brexit Policy (CBP) aspires to trigger a deep and wide debate about what Brexit should mean for the UK over the next decade or two.
-By providing a focus for the development of post-Brexit public policy, the CBP hopes to help formulate an overarching framework for the UK that maximises the opportunities Brexit affords.
-This will be promoted to government, Parliamentarians, and within public discourse – welcoming contributions from fair-minded people of all stripes who want to see Brexit open a new and fruitful chapter in our country’s life.
-Thus, the CBP will aim to perform a role similar to that played by the Centre for Policy Studies when it helped to pioneer the controversial reforms of the British economy implemented by Margaret Thatcher’s government of the 1980s.
+The Centre for Brexit Policy (CBP) analyses what Brexit should mean for the UK.
+By providing a focus for the development of post-Brexit public policy, the CBP is providing an overarching framework for the UK that maximises the opportunities Brexit affords.
+This is promoted to government, Parliamentarians, and within public discourse – welcoming contributions from fair-minded people of all stripes who want to see Brexit open a new and fruitful chapter in our country’s life.

 The Centre for Brexit Policy has three core objectives: